 Farm Operations Assistant Manager

-Damian is the Farm’s Assistant Operations Manager where he is responsible for developing farm-wide policies and procedures, training Coastal Roots Farm staff and volunteers on operational and safety procedures, and more… read more
+Damian is the Farm Operations Assistant Manager where he is responsible for developing farm-wide policies and procedures, training Coastal Roots Farm staff and volunteers on operational and safety procedures, and more… read more

 In our early years of organizational development, the Leichtag Foundation is offering finance & administration, human resources and resource development support for the farm.

 Administration and Accounting Assistant

 Laura Diede is the Foundation’s Office and Accounting Assistant where she is responsible for helping with office operations. read more

 Human Resources and Operations Manager

 Vanessa is the Foundation’s Human Resources and Operations Manager where she oversees grant administrative processes from concept to evaluation, analyzes strengths… read more